reactjs/react.dev/content/docs/reference-react.md

 React.Children.only(children)
 ```

 Verifies that `children` has only one child (a React element) and returns it.
-Otherwise this method throws an error.
+Otherwise, this method throws an error.

 > Note:
 >